 FAQ’s

 Take a minute to look through these common questions that most people have about counseling.
-If you don’t find the answers you are looking for or would like more information, please contact me directly and we can set up a free phone consultation.
+If you don’t find the answers you are looking for or would like more information, please schedule a phone consultation to speak with us directly.

 What is your rate?